i-am-grub/MultiGP_Toolkit/docs/usage/zippyq/index.rst

 .. important::

+        All instructions under this subsection will be performed under the ``Format`` page

         .. image:: ../importing/format.png
                 :width: 500
                 :alt: RotorHazard Format page
                 :align: center

-        All instructions under this subsection will be performed under the ``Format`` page
+        If the panels under this subsection are not visable, verify your **timer** has an internet connection and reboot the system

 After importing a race with ZippyQ enabled, a new class under ``Classes and Heats`` will be created.
 This class will not have any heats under it.

 .. image:: zippyq_class.png
-        :width: 500
+        :width: 600
         :alt: ZippyQ Class
         :align: center